osdldbt/dbt5/doc/postgresql.rst

 Building the Kit
 ----------------

-Developed against Postgresql 8.4 and newer.
+Developed against PostgreSQL 8.4 and newer.
 May work with older versions but not quite tested.

 By default, the kit will use PL/pgsql stored functions, but you may use C